gitsetgopack/MoneyManagerV2/README.md

   make install
   ```
 3. Rename the `sample_config.py` to `config.py`
-4. Fill in the configurations, such as Mongo DB URL `MONGO_URI`, previosuly created telegram token `TELEGRAM_BOT_TOKEN`, and many more knobs.
+4. Fill in the configurations, such as Mongo DB URL `MONGO_URI`, previously created telegram token `TELEGRAM_BOT_TOKEN`, and many more knobs.

 ### 🧪 Testing